Own-Data-Privateer/hoardy-web/README.md

 - hence, on Chromium-based browsers, `Hoardy-Web` (and its alternatives) have to use various debugging APIs instead, which are rather flaky;

-- also, Google dislikes tools like `Hoardy-Web` and [specifically forbids extensions that "enable unauthorized download of streaming content or media"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms) from being hosted on [Chrome Web Store](https://chromewebstore.google.com/);
+- also, Google dislikes tools like `Hoardy-Web` and [specifically forbids extensions that "enable unauthorized downloads of streaming content or media"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms) from being hosted on [Chrome Web Store](https://chromewebstore.google.com/);

   yes, this makes absolutely no technical sense, all "streaming content" is "downloaded" before being played, you can't both "authorize" a streaming and "unauthorize" its download, but that is what Chrome Web Store's "Terms of Use" say;

+  ¯\\（◉◡◔）/¯

   the latter is especially true for `Hoardy-Web` since, unlike most of [its alternatives](#alternatives), **it does not generate any requests itself, it only captures the data that a web page generates while you browse it**.

-  ¯\\（◉◡◔）/¯

 The extension does, however, try its best to collect all web traffic you browser generates.
 Therefore, it can